robotframework/robotframework/doc/releasenotes/rf-7.0a1.rst

 the `Set Variable` keyword for creating local variables and to unify the syntax for creating variables in different scopes.
 Except for the mandatory `VAR` marker, the syntax is also the same as when creating variables in the Variables section.
-The syntax is easiest to explain with examples:
+The syntax is best explained with examples:

 .. sourcecode:: robotframework